SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 .. important:: If a command does not require an argument, an argument MAY still be transferred as JSON-null.
- A SEC node MUST also accept the message, if the data part is emtpy and perform the same action.
+ A SEC node MUST also accept the message, if the data part is empty and perform the same action.
  More precisely, any SEC-node MUST treat the following two messages the same:

  - ``do <module>:<command>``